Load (computing): Load

-There is no standard way to obtain the length of the run queue across different Unix-like systems, (Note: The optional XSI part of POSIX does provide for ps -axl, which gives a multi-column output containing the state that can be parsed.
+There is no standard way to obtain the length of the run queue across different Unix-like systems, (Note: The optional XSI part of POSIX does provide for ps -axl, which gives a multi-column output that can be parsed containing the state.
 Unfortunately it is even less consistently implemented than -o stat and takes more work to parse.) but a commonly-available way is through parsing the output of the ps command, specifically ps -ax -o stat, and counting the number of lines starting with "R" (corresponding to processesin the "R" state).
 If desired, one can also add uninterruptible "disk" wait state, labelled "D" on Linux and FreeBSD, "U" on macOS. -M may be used to get per-thread information on Linux and macOS, but not FreeBSD, where the option is instead -H. (The load reported will never be 0, as the ps process itself is counted.
 To obtain the true load, subtract one from the count.)

 On Linux specifically, the procfs file /proc/stat contains two lines procs_running and procs_blocked, corresponding to scheduling entities (processes/threads) in "R" and "D" states respectively.
 This can be used to read the current load instead of ps.
 As with before, the load reported includes the program currently reading the procfs file, so subtract one from the sum to obtain the true load.

 Compared to CPU utilization

 The comparative study of different load indices carried out by Ferrari et al. reported that CPU load information based upon the CPU queue length does much better in load balancing compared to CPU utilization.
-The reason CPU queue length did better is probably because when a host is heavily loaded, its CPU utilization is likely to be close to 100%, and it is unable to reflect the exact load level of the utilization.
+The reason CPU queue length did better is probably because when a host is heavily loaded its CPU utilization is likely to be close to 100%, and it is unable to reflect the exact load level of the utilization.
 In contrast, CPU queue lengths can directly reflect the amount of load on a CPU.
-As an example, two systems, one with 3 and the other with 6 processes in the queue, are both very likely to have utilizations close to 100%, although they would obviously differ in terms of process wait-times.
+As an example, two systems, one with three and the other with six processes in the queue, are both very likely to have utilizations close to 100% although they would obviously differ in terms of process wait times.